-In November 2004, the Financial Accounting Standards Board (FASB) issued Statement No. 151, "Inventory Costs-an amendment of ARB No. 43, Chapter 4" (Statement 151), which is effective beginning January 1, 2006.
+In November 2004, the Financial Accounting Standards Board (FASB) issued Statement No. 151, "Inventory Costs an amendment of ARB No. 43, Chapter 4" (Statement 151), which is effective beginning January 1, 2006.
 Statement 151 requires that abnormal amounts of idle facility expense, freight, handling costs and wasted material be recognized as current period charges.
 Statement 151 also requires that the allocation of fixed production overhead be based on the normal capacity of the production facilities.
-We are currently assessing the potential effect that Statement 151 could have on our financial position or results of operations.
+Management does not expect that Statement 151 will have a material impact on our financial position or results of operations.

-In March 2004, the FASB Emerging Issue Task Force (EITF) reached a consensus on Issue 03 01, "The Meaning of Other Than Temporary Impairment and Its Application to Certain Investments".
-Issue 03 01 provides guidance regarding recognition and measurement of unrealized losses on available for sale debt and equity securities accounted for under Statement of Financial Accounting Standard No. 115, "Accounting for Certain Investments in Debt and Equity Securities".
-The application of certain paragraphs covering the measurement provisions of Issue 03 01 have been deferred pending the issuance of a final FASB Staff Position providing implementation guidance on Issue 03-01.
+In March 2004, the FASB Emerging Issue Task Force (EITF) reached a consensus on Issue 03-01, "The Meaning of Other-Than-Temporary Impairment and Its Application to Certain Investments".
+Issue 03-01 provides guidance regarding recognition and measurement of unrealized losses on available-for-sale debt and equity securities accounted for under Statement of Financial Accounting Standard No. 115, "Accounting for Certain Investments in Debt and Equity Securities".
+The application of certain paragraphs covering the measurement provisions of Issue 03-01 have been deferred pending the issuance of a final FASB Staff Position providing implementation guidance on Issue 03-01.
 The disclosures were effective in annual financial statements for fiscal years ending after December 15, 2003.
 Management is currently assessing the impact that the recognition and measurement provisions of Issue 03-01 could have on our financial statements.

-The American Jobs Creation Act of 2004 (the "Act") was signed into law in

-October 2004 and has several provisions that may impact our income taxes in the future, including the repeal of the extraterritorial income exclusion and a deduction related to qualified production activities taxable income.
+The American Jobs Creation Act of 2004 (the "Act") was signed into law in October 2004 and has several provisions that may impact the Company's income taxes in the future, including the repeal of the extraterritorial income exclusion and a deduction related to qualified production activities taxable income.
 The FASB proposed that the qualified production activities deduction is a special deduction and will have no impact on deferred taxes existing at the enactment date.
-Rather, the impact of this deduction will be reported in the period in which the deduction is claimed on our tax return.
-We are currently evaluating the impact of the FASB guidance related to qualified production activities on our effective tax rate in future periods.
+Rather, the impact of this deduction will be reported in the period in which the deduction is claimed on the Company's tax return.
+Management is currently evaluating the impact of the FASB guidance related to qualified production activities on the Company's effective tax rate in future periods.

-In December 2004, the FASB issued Statement No. 123 (revised 2004), "Share-Based Payment," which is a revision of Statement No. 123, "Accounting for Stock-Based Compensation."
+In December 2004, the FASB issued Statement No. 123 (revised 2004), "Share Based Payment," which is a revision of Statement No. 123, "Accounting for Stock Based Compensation."
 Statement 123(R) replaces APB Opinion No. 25, "Accounting for Stock Issued to Employees," and amends Statement No. 95, "Statement of Cash Flows."
-Statement 123(R) requires all share-based payments to employees, including grants of employee stock options, to be recognized in the financial statements based on their fair value.
+Statement 123(R) requires all share based payments to employees, including grants of employee stock options, to be recognized in the financial statements based on their fair value.
 Pro forma footnote disclosure will no longer be an alternative to financial statement recognition.